robertseaton/robertseaton.github.com/_posts/2014-04-22-are-hard-books-overrated.markdown

 * Familiarity with a subject damages one's ability to judge whether or not a text is appropriate for someone without the same background.
-* Those recommending hard textbooks have not, generally, tried to self-study them, but rather sat through a class that required the text and complete 10% of the problems as homework.
+* Those recommending hard textbooks have not, generally, tried to self-study them, but rather sat through a class that required the text and completed 10% of the problems as homework.

 All of these could be true, but what we really want to know is: are hard books